0ddjob/MicroPalm-PC-4000/README.md

 - MS-DOS User's Guide (MC10035), and
 - MS-DOS Programmer's Reference (MC10036).

-I found a [German article from 1992](http://www.cowo.de/a/1133979) - it seems to be announcing a reseller
+I found a [German article from 1992](http://www.cowo.de/a/1133979) - it seems to be announcing a reseller in Germany:

 > With the models "PC/3000", "PC/4000" and "PC/5000" Technitron presents a family of MS-DOS PCs in pocket size.
 The computers come from Micro Paim Computers and are often used for meter reading, according to the Munich provider,